neoclide/coc-sources/Readme.md

 - `priority` priority of source.
 - `shortcut` shortcut used in `menu` of completion item.
 - `filetypes` enabled filetypes, enable for all filetypes when `null`.

-Use `coc.source` in your `coc-settings.json` for available configurations.
+- `disableSyntaxes` syntax names used to disable completion, ex: `['string', 'comment']`.

+Install `coc-json` by `:CocInstall coc-json` and Type `coc.source` settings file opened by `:CocConfig` to get completion for all available configurations.

 ## F.A.Q